WWE News: Rusev Shows Off New Look On Instagram

 In the photos, the former United States Champion can be seen showing off a mustache, which bears a striking resemblance to the facial hair that was adorned by WWE legend Rick Rude back in the day.
 Perhaps this is a hint that he’ll be getting a new gimmick upon his long-awaited return to the squared circle.

-The appearance change comes after the superstar just spent several weeks taking shots at this employers, with fans and pundits speculating that it’s all leading towards a potential storyline.
+The appearance change comes after the superstar just spent several weeks taking shots at his employers, with fans and pundits speculating that it’s all leading towards a potential storyline.

-As noted by Sportskeeda, Rusev recently posted a photo on Twitter handle that highlights Google’s policy in regards to deceased employees.
+As noted by Sportskeeda, Rusev recently posted a photo on his Twitter handle that highlights Google’s policy in regards to deceased employees.
 Fans interpreted this as him throwing shade at the company for neglecting him, as he hasn’t been given the push he arguably deserves more than most.

 Per Wrestling Inc., he also voiced some of his frustrations with his current role in WWE during a Twitter Q&A session.
 During the tweets, however, he did reveal that he changed his hairstyle, which further suggests he’s working on a new look.